SingAyush/E-Commerce/README.md

 ## We Will be first doing this Project as a Full Stack Project

-1. I started with the design of the website and will continue.
+1. I started with the design of the website
+   a) Navbar
+   b) Announcement